Mercigil/LITA_Project/CustomerSegmentation.md

 ---
 ### Project Overview
-I am working on my LITA Project (Customer Segmentation) where I will analysis customer data for a subscription service to identify segments and trends.
+I am working on my LITA Project (Customer Segmentation for a Subscription Service) where I will analysis customer data for a subscription service to identify segments and trends.

 ---
 ### Data Source